BOOK A FREE 15 MINUTE CALL TO LEARN MORE ABOUT OUR CERTIFICATION PROGRAMS

 Kate Falcone

-Kate is a clinical herbalist, artist, and reiki practitioner.
+Kate is a clinical & community herbalist, artist, and reiki practitioner.

 Her love for plants blossomed as a child in her mother’s garden, where she was first introduced to some of her early flower friends like bleeding hearts and lambs ears.
 Many years later, during a period of grief, she was slowly and gently pulled back towards the plants for support and protection.
 Nettle tea and rosemary baths were some of the first plant rituals she used to heal her emotional body.
-Moved by their magical generosity and powerful ability to heal, she spent the subsequent years exploring using herbs for acute ailments and deepening her knowledge on natural health before enrolling in Berkeley Herbal Center’s Herbal Apprenticeship program and Clinic Year 1.
+Moved by their magical generosity and powerful ability to heal, she spent the subsequent years exploring using herbs for acute ailments and deepening her knowledge on natural health before enrolling in Berkeley Herbal Center’s Herbal Apprenticeship program and two year clinic program.
+She has since become a core member of BHC’s faculty, spending time in the Medicine Room, co-leading trips, teaching medicine making classes, and providing administrative support for the center.

 Mercy Tyne